Sandra Dombrowski: Playing career

+DHC BOMO originally played against female teams from Fribourg, Lausanne, and Kloten.
+Registration was initially open to any female who could skate, but as popularity of the women's game grew, there was competition to make the team.
+When the IIHF World Women's Championship were established in 1990, Dombrowski held only a German passport and was ineligible to represent Switzerland.
+She retired from playing after the 1990–91 season.
+DHC BOMO merged with DSC Thun in 1992, to become EV BOMO Thun and play in the Swiss Women's League.

 Officiating career

-After retiring as a player, Dombrowski became an ice hockey referee.
-She was the first female referee in the men's Swiss League, and the first to referee an exhibition game in the men's National League.
+Dombrowski became an ice hockey referee in 1983, and became the first woman to officiate men's amateur games in Switzerland.
+She recalled that during her early games as an official, "My father was among the spectators at one of my games and had to leave after the first period because he couldn't take the comments from the supporters around him".
+She was later the first female referee in the men's Swiss League, and the first to referee an exhibition game in the men's National League.
+At the 1990 Men's Ice Hockey World Championships hosted in Switzerland, Dombrowski volunteered to drive the officials to practice each day.
+When Swiss official Michel Clemençon encouraged her to join the practice, the supervisor of officials Bob Nadin agreed, and assisted her with earning IIHF officiating credentials.

-The IIHF World Women's Championship began in 1990, with mostly male on-ice officials, due to the shortage of female officials.
+The IIHF World Women's Championship began with mostly male on-ice officials, due to the shortage of female officials.
 Dombrowski became the first female to referee a Women's World Championship gold-medal game, when she officiated the 1992, 1994, and 1997 gold-medal games.
 Each of the three gold-medal games were Canada versus the United States.

 The 1997 Women's World Championship was the first to use all-female on-ice officials, followed by the same at the women's tournament at the 1998 Winter Olympics.
 Dombrowski served as both a referee and a linesperson at the 1998 Winter Olympics, but missed the gold-medal game due to illness.

 After retiring as a referee in 1998, Dombrowski remained active as a referee supervisor for men's and women's games in the Swiss Ice Hockey Federation and the IIHF.
+She became the first female member of the IIHF referee committee, when chairman Philippe Lacarrière nominated her.
+She remained on the committee until retiring from the IIHF in 2006, then continued as a referee supervisor for the Swiss Ice Hockey Federation until 2022.
 As a supervisor, she advocated for women's leagues to have on-ice officials who showed interest in the women's hockey, since it is different from men's hockey.
 In 1998, she became the first woman to sit on the IIHF Officiating Committee.